UNINETTSigma2/documentation/apps/proj.md

 ## Running PROJ

-Load one of the available PROJ modules, e.g.
+To load a PROJ module, run in the terminal

-    module load PROJ/4.9.3-intel-2017a
+    module load PROJ/<version>

 Run `module avail` to see the complete list of available versions.
 The table below lists the available versions.